 When acting as Pilot in Command this may include flight plans/route plans, weather details, aerial photographs of features and turning points, receipts for fuel/landing fees, and any other relevant documents.
 A copy of a signed pilot logbook entry will be required for flights undertaken as Pilot Under Training.
 If landing at an unattended landing site, such as a farm strip or field, then a photograph that includes the aircraft and any passengers and identifies the landing site will be required.

 The judges will use your Challenge Logbook to note any difficulties encountered during the flight and will take into account examples of good airmanship.

-- If you are enterring as a team, all pilots and passengers must be included on the entry/declaration form.
+- If you are entering as a team, all pilots and passengers must be included on the entry/declaration form

-- Completed entry forms and Challenge Logbooks must be with the judges by 1 November 2020 or 21 days after the flight has taken place – whichever is sooner.
+- Completed entry forms and Challenge Logbooks must be with the judges by 08 October 2023

 Previous themes and winners include:

 2022 – ‘Noughts and Crosses’ – winner: Amal Lahrlid

 2021 – ‘Castles in the Air’ – winner: Pernia Zeb